mesosphere/marathon/docs/docs/command-line-flags.md

 title: Command Line Flags
 ---

-# Environment Variables
+# General Environment Variables

 * `JAVA_OPTS`  Default: `-Xmx512m`
     Any options that should be passed to the JVM that marathon will run in.

 # Marathon Command Line Flags

-The following options can influence how Marathon works:
+## Core Functionality

+These flags control the core functionality of the Marathon server.

+### Note - Command Line Flags May Be Specified Using Environment Variables

-*All options can be also set by environment variable `MARATON_OPTION_NAME` (the option name with a `MARATHON_` prefix added to it), for example `MARATHON_MASTER` for `--master` option.
+The core functionality flags can be also set by environment variable `MARATHON_OPTION_NAME` (the option name with a `MARATHON_` prefix added to it), for example `MARATHON_MASTER` for `--master` option.
 Please note that command line options precede environment variables.
-This means that if the `MARATHON_MASTER` environment variable is set and `--master` is supplied on the command line, then the environment variable is ignored.*
+This means that if the `MARATHON_MASTER` environment variable is set and `--master` is supplied on the command line, then the environment variable is ignored.

 ### Required Flags